-After having the basics of golf handicap, it will now be easy to understand what is a good golf handicap.
-A poor or zero handicap will result in you being a very difficult player to beat.
+After having the basics of golf handicap, it will now be easy to understand what is a good golf handicapper.
+A poor or zero handicaps will result in you being a very difficult player to beat.
 A professional golfer with an 11 handicap will play better than most people without any help.

 It is crucial to have a good handicap to enhance their golf game.
 Usually, a good golf handicap is considered ten or less than ten according to the handicap index.
 So a person with a handicap of 10 or less short, somewhere around 82.

 Shooting in the lower 80s is also better than average.
 The following classification of handicappers will clarify what players can be considered a good golf handicap.